mischaschultz/individual-variability-growth/README.md

 ## Overview

-This repository contains a complete analytical pipeline for estimating individual-level growth parameters from otolith increment data.
-The analysis uses back-calculation methods to reconstruct size-at-age histories and applies hierarchical Bayesian models to quantify individual variation in growth trajectories for greater amberjack in the Gulf of Mexico
+This repository contains some code examples for estimating individual-level growth parameters from otolith increment data.
+The analysis uses back-calculation methods to reconstruct size-at-age histories and applies hierarchical Bayesian models to quantify individual variation in growth trajectories for greater amberjack in the Gulf of Mexico.

 ## Workflow